 When life gets busy or times get stressful, taking care of yourself can often be at the bottom of your list, if indeed you even make the list.
 You feed and water yourself and live your life on basic instinct, but often do you feel stop and take a minute to assess how you are feeling?

 Neglecting yourself emotionally can be just as damaging as anything that you can do to your body physically.
 If you already have existing issues such as anxiety or depression, it can be a dangerously slippery slope if you do not look ahead.
+You can find a psychologist online.

 This is something that I have realised recently.
 These past six months have been rough; but my mental health is not something that has been on my radar.
 Actually when I say that, I am lying.
 It has been on my radar, sometimes with a very large red flashing warn sign, but I have ignored it; choosing to focus on bigger issues.